bridge in verona with view of towers in the background

 Once you reach the top of Saint Peter’s Hill, you’ll be treated to sweeping views of Verona from above.
 Walk around to find various panoramic points around Piazzale Castel S. Pietro.

+Unfortunately, you can’t visit the interior of the fortress, but the outside is fair game!
 Not far from Castel San Pietro, you can visit an archaeological museum dedicated to an Ancient Roman theater, Museo Archeologico al Teatro Romano.

-The ancient theater, along with a museum with Roman, Greek, and Etruscan archaeological findings from Verona and its surroundings are all accessible for a small entry fee.
+The ancient theater along with a museum with Roman, Greek, and Etruscan archaeological findings from Verona and its surroundings are all accessible for a small entry fee.

 Have a lunch break.